Kosovo Election Watch: The Final Week

 Despite a global pandemic and a ravaged economy victimised by decades of corruption, mismanagement, and bad luck, these elections are about tribal politics, not policy issues.
 There are parties that emerged from the Kosovo Liberation Army (KLA); the largest being the Democratic Party of Kosovo (PDK), the Alliance for the Future of Kosovo (AAK), and Nisma Social Democratic Party.
 These three parties are competing to remind voters who retains the KLA’s original values by tugging on nationalist heartstrings.

 Nisma’s leader (with the nom de guerre Commander Steel) Fatmir Limaj is taking full advantage of the fact that two other ‘heroes of the Liberation’ are awaiting trial in the Hague.
-He has attacked the PDK candidate for prime minister (Professor of Law and former foreign minister, Enver Hoxaj) for lacking KLA credentials, going so far to suggest that, during the 1999 war with Serbia, Hoxaj allegedly considered asylum in Belgrade.
+He has attacked the PDK candidate for prime minister (Professor of Law and former foreign minister, Enver Hoxaj) for lacking KLA credentials, going so far as to suggest that, during the 1999 war with Serbia, Hoxaj allegedly considered asylum in Belgrade.

 Limaj’s strategy here is clear, bleed off enough PDK votes to ensure Nisma makes it over the 5% vote threshold required to claim seats in the National Assembly.
 Then, perhaps, hope that the seat margins are narrow enough to be courted by a potential coalition partner.